Compounding: Roles

-IV compounding in hospitals
+In hospitals

 In hospitals, pharmacists and pharmacy technicians often make compounded sterile preparations (CSPs) using manual methods.
 The error rate for manually compounded sterile IV products is high.
-The Institute for Safe Medication Practices (ISMP) has expressed concern with manual methods, particularly the error-prone nature of the syringe pull-back method of verifying sterile preparations.
+The Institute for Safe Medication Practices has expressed concern with manual methods, particularly the error-prone nature of the syringe pull-back method of verifying sterile preparations.
 To increase accuracy, some U.S. hospitals have adopted IV workflow management systems and robotic compounding systems.
 These technologies use barcode scanning to identify each ingredient and gravimetric weight measurement to confirm the proper dose amount.
 The workflow management systems incorporate software to guide pharmacy technicians through the process of preparing IV medications.
 The robotic systems prepare IV syringes and bags in an ISO Class 5 environment, and support sterility and dose accuracy by removing human error and contamination from the process.

+Regulation

-Regulation in Australia
+Australia

 In Australia the Pharmacy Board of Australia is responsible for registration of pharmacists and professional practice including compounding.
 Although almost all pharmacies are able to prepare at least simple compounded medicines, some pharmacy staff undertake further training and education to be able to prepare more complex products.
 Although pharmacists who have undertaken further training to do complex compounding are not yet easily identified, the Board has been working to put a credentialing system in place.
 In 2011 the Pharmacy Board convened a Compounding Working Party to advise on revised compounding standards.
 Draft compounding guidelines for comment were released in April 2014.
 Pharmacists must comply with current guidelines or may be sanctioned by the Board.

 Both sterile and non-sterile compounding are legal provided the compounding is done for therapeutic use in a particular patient, and the compounded product is supplied on or from the compounding pharmacy.
 There are additional requirements for sterile compounding.
 Not only must a laminar flow cabinet [laminar flow hood] be used, but the environment in which the hood is located must be strictly controlled for microbial and particulate contamination and all procedures, equipment and personnel must be validated to ensure the safe preparation of sterile products.
 In non-sterile compounding, a powder containment hood is required when any hazardous material (e.g. hormones) are prepared or when there is a risk of cross-contamination of the compounded product.
 Pharmacists preparing compounded products must comply with these requirements and others published in the Australian Pharmaceutical Formulary & Handbook.